 The Virtual Handshake: Opening Doors and Closing Deals Online

+Online social networks such as LinkedIn, blogs, and Meetup have enjoyed phenomenal growth in the past year.
+They are among many new social software tools in an arsenal that also includes virtual communities, social network sites, and much more.
 The Virtual Handshake is the roadmap to a dynamic (and lucrative) online arena that is fast becoming the crucial relationship-building environment for serious professionals.
-Filled with clear, real-life examples, The Virtual Handshake is a practical and vital resource for professionals whose businesses rely on a constant flow of new opportunities and contacts.
+Filled with clear, real-life examples, The Virtual Handshake shows readers how...

 Cash (Flow) Really Is King